Ibby-debug/Ibby-debug/README.md

  I'm a full-stack developer based in Toronto, Canada.

- 🧑🏻‍💼: Interested in working roles that allow me to develop and achieve my goals!
+ 🧑🏻‍💼: Looking for roles and opportunities working with fast growing startups

-I have been working on multiple short experiments - kickstarting scalable web2 and web3 apps.
+I have been launching multiple short experiments - kickstarting web2 and web3 apps.

 🎯 Target: ✔️5% success rate on a 100 projects/year